Black Forest: Cego

-The Black Forest is home to an unusual tarot card game called Cego, that is part of the region's cultural heritage.
+The Black Forest is home to an unusual tarot card game called Cego that is part of the region's cultural heritage.
 After the defeat of Further Austria in 1805, much of its territory was allocated to the Grand Duchy of Baden.
 During the ensuing Napoleonic Wars, soldiers from Baden deployed with Napoleon's troops to Spain where, among other things, they learned a new card game, Ombre.
 They took this back to Baden and adapted it to be played with Tarot cards which were then in common use in southern Germany.

 Cego soon developed into the national game of Baden and Hohenzollern, and these are the only regions of Germany where tarot cards are still used for playing games.
 The game has grown organically, and there are many regional variations, but in recent years the establishment of a Cego Black Forest Championship has led to official tournament rules being defined.
 In addition, regular courses and local tournaments are held and it is a permanent feature of Alemannic Week, held annually in the Black Forest at the end of September.

 Nature

 Conservation areas

 There are two nature parks and one national park named after the Black Forest that cover the region: the Southern Black Forest Nature Park, the Central/North Black Forest and the Black Forest National Park.
-The difference between a nature park and a national park is that a nature park's aim is to strive for environmentally sustainable land use, to preserve the countryside as a cultural landscape, to market local produce more effectively, to make the area more suitable for sustainable tourism and to practice environmental education.
+The difference between a nature park and a national park is that a nature park's aims are to strive for environmentally sustainable land use, to preserve the countryside as a cultural landscape, to market local produce more effectively, to make the area more suitable for sustainable tourism and to practice environmental education.
 A national park's aims are to protect the country's natural heritage, to practice environmental education, to serve purposes of scientific environmental observation and to prevent the area from being commercially exploited.

 The Southern Black Forest Nature Park (Naturpark Südschwarzwald) was founded in 1999.
 It comprises 394,000 ha and is therefore Germany's largest nature park (as of 2020).
 It encloses the southern part of the Central Black Forest, the Southern Black Forest and adjacent areas.

 The Central/North Black Forest Nature Park (Naturpark Schwarzwald Mitte/Nord) was founded in 2000.
 It covers 375,000 ha and is thus the second-largest in Germany (as of 2020).
 It begins in the southern part of the Central Black Forest, bordering on the Southern Black Forest Nature Park and covers the rest of the Black Forest to the north.

 The Black Forest National Park, established in 2014, is the first national park in Baden-Württemberg.
 It lies completely within the Central/North Black Forest Nature Park between the cities of Freudenstadt and Baden-Baden and covers an area of 10,062 ha.
 Its motto is "Natur Natur sein lassen" (let nature be nature).